usuaero/Pylot/docs/source/creating_input_files.md

 >>>>Specifies whether this control causes symmetric or asymmetric control surface deflections (e.g. for a typical aircraft, the elevator control causes symmetric deflections whereas the aileron causes asymmetric deflections).
 This is only required when MachUpX is used as the aerodynamic model.
 >>>
 >>>**"max_deflection" : float, optional**
 >>>>Specifies the maximum control deflection in degrees.
-Only required if the keyboard or joystick are being used as input.
 If this is not specified, the control is assumed to vary from 0.0 to 1.0, as with a throttle control.
+Only required if the built-in keyboard or joystick controller is being used.
+Does not affect other controllers.
 >>>
 >>>**"input_axis" : int, optional**
 >>>>Specifies which input axis maps to this control.
 The input axes are as follows